robang74/redfishos/forum/knowhow/system-patch-manager-p1.md

 For this purpose, adding a header to the patch is enough to cope with the most common cases.

 This is a testing patch that is going to go that way:

 * https://coderus.openrepos.net/pm2/project/dnsmasq-connman-integration

-Here is an example of such a header for testing purposes:
+Here is an example of such [header for testing](../../patches/patch_system_header.test.txt) purposes:

 <sub>